MobilePayDev/MobilePay-Subscriptions/docs/invoice.md

 ### <a name="pdfexamples"/> PDF invoice examples

-These are the examples of how your data will look like to user in the MobilePay, when it is generated to PDF file.
+This is the example of how your data will look like to user in the MobilePay, when it is generated to PDF file.

 [![](assets/images/pdf.jpg)](assets/images/pdf.jpg)